dwbot/dwbot/README.md

 Lua script for FCEUX that automatically plays and beats Dragon Warrior.

 It uses the speedrun route to beat the game quick-ish.
-The bot's personal bests: 5:52:56 (seed 96bb, yolo=true) and 5:59:22 (seed fcdb, yolo=false)
+The bot's personal best: 5:46:27 (seed bf82, yolo=true)

 To use: load the DW rom then load "dragonwarrior.lua"